-Any attorney retained to represent a debtor in a Chapter 13 case is responsible for representing the debtor on all matters arising in the case, unless otherwise ordered by the court.
-For such services, as set forth above, the attorney will be paid a fixed fee of \$ (exclusive of court filing fees).

-In extraordinary circumstances, the attorney may apply to the court for additional compensation.
-Any such application must be accompanied by an affidavit of the attorney, and include an itemization of the services rendered, showing the date, the time expended, the identity of the attorney or other person performing the services, the rate(s) charged, and the total amount sought.
-Such an application must be set for a hearing before the court.
-The debtor must be served with a copy of the application, affidavit, and notice of hearing, and advised of the right to appear in court to comment on or object to such application.
-The debtor is hereby informed that, in the event of such a request, fees shall be calculated or claimed at the following rate(s):
+Any attorney retained to represent debtor(s) in a Chapter 13 case is responsible for representing debtor(s) on all matters urising in the case, unless otherwise ordered by the court.
+For such services, as set forth above, the attorney will be paid a fixed fee of (exclusive of court filing fees). n extraordinary circumstances, the attorney may apply to the court for additional compensation.
+Any such application must be accompanied by an itemization of the services rendered, showing the date, the time expended, the identity of the attorney or other person performing the services from the beginning of the case, the rate(s) charged, and the total amount sought.
+Debtor(s) must be served with a copy of the application and be advised of the right to object to such application.
+Debtor(s) re hereby informed that, in the event of such a request, fees shall be calculated or claimed at the following rate(s):

 The attorney may receive some portion of the described fixed fee before the filing of the case.
 The attorney may not receive payment on the fee directly from the debtor after the filing of the case, but must receive any remaining portion of such fee through the plan.
-In addition to other disclosures required by the Rules, the attorney shall disclose, in any application for additional fees, any and all fees previously paid by the debtor.
+In addition to other disclosures required by the Rules, the attorney shall disclose, in any application for additional fees, any and all fees previously paid by debtor(s).

-If the debtor disputes the sufficiency or quality of the legal services provided or the amount of the fees charged by the attorney, including this fixed fee, the debtor may file an objection with the court and request a hearing.
+If debtor(s) dispute the sufficiency, quality, or cost of the legal services provided or the amount of the fees charged by the attorney, including this fixed fee, debtor(s) may file an objection with the court and request a hearing.

-If the attorney believes that the debtor is not complying with the debtor's responsibilities under this agreement or is otherwise not engaging in proper conduct, the attorney may apply for an order allowing the attorney to withdraw from the case.

-The debtor may discharge the attorney at any time.
+If the attorney believes that debtor(s) are not complying with debtor(s)' responsibilities under this agreement or is otherwise not engaging in proper conduct, the attorney may apply for an order allowing the attorney to withdraw from the case as outlined by Local Bankruptcy Rule.
+Debtor(s) may discharge the attorney at any time.
+Date: Debtor Joint Debtor (if applicable) Date: Attorney for Debtor(s)

-/s/ Date:

-Debtor

-/s/ Date:

-Joint Debtor (if applicable)

-/s/ Date:

-Attorney for Debtor(s)